Jang Hyuk: 2014–present

 In 2019, he took part in reality TV program Urban Cops where celebrities team up with real life cops to solve crimes in the city.
-The same year, he was cast in the historical drama My Country, playing the role of Yi Bang-won.
+The same year, he was cast in the historical drama My Country: The New Age, playing the role of Yi Bang-won.

 In 2020, Jang acted as a genius profiler in OCN drama Tell Me What You Saw.
 His movie The Swordsman was released in September 2020.
 The same year, he took part in reality TV program Yacht Expedition: The Beginning.

 In 2021, Jang took part in outdoor survival variety TV program Law of the Jungle-Pioneers and cooking show National Bang Bang Cook Cook.
 His noir movie Tomb of the River was released in November 2021.

 In 2022, Jang returned to the small screen with KBS2's historical drama Bloody Heart, playing the first vice-premier and a living symbol of power and a figure that everyone obeys.
 His movie The Killer: A Girl Who Deserves to Die made its world premiere at the Udine Far East Film Festival in April 2022, held a red carpet premiere at Los Angeles in June 2022 and hit the big screens simultaneously in South Korea and North America on 13 July 2022.
 He also won the Daniel A. Craft award for Excellence in Action Cinema at the 21st New York Asian Film Festival.
 In November 2022, he took part as a judge in tvN's variety program Super Action.

 In March 2023, Jang decided not to renew his contract with Sidus HQ after working with the agency for 26 years since his debut.
+In April, he returned to the small screen with tvN's drama Family: The Unbreakable Bond.
+In August, he took part in reality TV travel program Express Delivery: Mongolia Edition.

+In August 2024, Jang's interactive film In the Realm of Ripley made its world premiere at the 81st Venice Film Festival.

+In January 2025, it was announced that Jang will make his directional debut with action film 'Stop Stop Dark Cold', in a partnership with a Hollywood-based production team.
+In February 2025, Jang's reality TV program Language Training Before It's Too Late: Shala Shala in Cambridge was aired.
+He also took part as a cast member in music entertainment show Handsome Trot.

+In 2026, he was cast in the historical drama Munmu, a reflection of KBS.
+He plays Yeon Gaesomun, the god of war and a ruthless dictator born by Goguryeo.

+Ambassadorship

+In December 2018, Jang was appointed as an honorary police sergeant by the Korean National Police Agency for capturing the police's activities through movies and dramas.

+In August 2025, Jang was appointed as an honorary ambassador for 'World Horse Day', which was proposed by the Mongolian president at the 79th United Nations General Assembly and jointly sponsored by 56 countries, including the Republic of Korea.